-By Uphill Athlete Luke Nelson
+-by Uphill Athlete Luke Nelson

-Go for what excites you.
 For me the events that are most appealing are either aesthetic courses—courses in beautiful places—or challenging courses, in terms of terrain or environment.
-The Rut in Montana is one of my favorite races, and ranking a close second and third are Tromsø, a skyrace in Norway that Kilian Jornet and Emelie Forsberg put on, and the Glen Coe Skyline in Scotland.
+The Rut in Montana is one of my favorite races.
+Ranking a close second and third are Tromsø, a skyrace in Norway that Kilian Jornet and Emelie Forsberg put on, and the Glen Coe Skyline in Scotland.
 All three are technical mountain races: they involve moving through mountains and over summits on routes that would be pretty exciting to go do on your Saturday long run.
 But most people don’t go to Norway for their Saturday long run.

 To discover new races, I consult trip reports that runners have either written for sponsors or posted to their personal websites.
 For me a race needs to be visually stimulating, so sometimes the pictures alone are enough to pique my interest.
 Another great resource is UltraSignup, the major trail race registration site in the United States.
 They can recommend races similar to other races you’ve done that are in different parts of the country.

-Plan early.
 Depending on the length of the race you’re interested in, start thinking about mapping out your calendar as much as a year in advance.
 And consider having multiyear goals, like picking a pinnacle race you want to do really well at, but may need a season or two to appropriately build up your fitness and endurance to be successful.
 I think all too often people sign up for a race on a whim.
-Sure, you can gut it out, but to have the best experience, start planning and training at a minimum six months ahead, if not longer than that.
+Sure, you can gut it out.
+But to have the best experience, start planning and training at a minimum six months ahead, if not longer than that.

 Physical preparation aside, there’s also a practical concern to getting a head start on your planning.
 With trail and ultrarunning gaining in popularity, races—especially the more well-known ones—tend to fill up quickly, sometimes within an hour or two of registration opening up.
 There are lotteries and wait lists and plenty of runners who miss out on spots in events they’re gunning to do.
 If your heart is set on a big-name race, make sure you know the exact time when registration is going to open, and get your name in the second it does.

 On top of that, some races require you to have completed another race of a certain distance in order to qualify for the race you want to do.
-Maybe you need to have finished a 50k to qualify for a 50-miler, or maybe you need to prove you have the technical know-how to tackle a more rugged course.
+Maybe you need to have finished a 50K to qualify for a 50-miler, or maybe you need to prove you have the technical know-how to tackle a more rugged course.
 Do your research well in advance, and cover your bases when it comes to these prerequisites.

-When I did more racing, Master Coach Scott Johnston and I would structure my calendar so that not all of the events I signed up for would be my main focus.
+When I did more racing, my coach Scott Johnston and I would structure my calendar so that not all of the events I signed up for would be my main focus.
 Instead, I would do certain races as part of my training to get ready for bigger “goal” races.
-A good example of that would be in 2016 when I did the Sky Extreme World Series, which included the Norway and Scotland races.
-To get ready for those longer objectives overseas, I used the US Skyrunner Series in the shorter distances as training.
+A good example of that would be in 2016 when I did the Sky Extreme World Series, which included the Norway and Scotland races I mention above.
+To prepare for those longer objectives overseas, I used the US Skyrunner Series in the shorter distances as training.
 No disrespect to those events, but that year the primary objective was to do well in Europe.
 So the calendar was still full, but I trained up to and through the shorter US-based races.